National Residue Survey 2019–20 Pome fruit

 Pome fruit program overview

-The pome fruit program is a cooperative arrangement between the NRS, Apple & Pear Australia Ltd. (APAL) and the Australian pome fruit industry.
-Since 1998, the pome fruit program has been funded by the NRS component of the statutory levy on apple and pear productions.
+The pome fruit program is a cooperative arrangement between the National Residue Survey, Apple & Pear Australia Ltd. (APAL) and the Australian pome fruit industry.
+Since 1998, the pome fruit program has been funded by the NRS component of the statutory levy on apple and pear production.

-The program involves the collection of up to 400 pome fruit samples from pack houses and markets throughout Australia each year.
-These samples are tested for a range of pesticides, environmental contaminants and microorganisms.
-The program supports quality assurance and requirements for access to domestic and international markets.
+The program involves testing of pome fruit for a range of pesticides, environmental contaminants and microorganisms, which ensures industry can meet quality assurance and market access requirements for domestic and international markets.
 The program is also offering patulin testing for apple juice.

 Analytical screens are developed in consultation with the industry and take into account chemicals registered in Australia, chemical residue profiles and overseas market requirements.

-Apple and pear samples are screened for a range of different insecticides, herbicides, fungicides, environmental contaminants and microorganisms, as outlined in Table 1.
+Apple and pear samples are screened for a range of different insecticides, herbicides, fungicides, environmental contaminants and microorganisms, as shown in Table 1.

 |Multi-residue pesticide screen||Insecticide||94 analytes including acephate, abamectin, bifenthrin, diazinon, malathion, pyrethrin and spinosad|